grscheller/git-notes/notes/git-notes.md

    $ git rm file1 file2 dir1/
    $ git commit
 ```
 If there are untracked changes to the files, the files will remain in
-the workspace as untracted files.
+the workspace as untracked files.
 GIT does not track directories so
-dir1/ will remain too if there are untracted files in it.
+dir1/ will remain too if there are untracked files in it.

 You may need to do